What is aged inventory? How do you calculate aging stock? And, most importantly, how do you get rid of it?

 When you regularly run an aging inventory report, you can identify which products turnover slowly and which aren’t selling.

 This empowers you to get ahead of the problem before those products turn into dead stock.
 How?
-By discounting the SKU, adding it to product bundles, or completely remarketing the aging items.
+By discounting the SKU, adding it to product bundles, or completely remarketing the aging inventory items.

 Offers insight into customer demand